-Bouncy chairs are a great way to keep baby close while you tackle your to-do list.
+Bouncy chairs are a great way for mom to keep baby close while you tackle your to-do list (or you know, take a shower).
 Lightweight and easily transportable from room to room, a bouncy chair is a must-have for those first few months.

 9. Car Diaper Kit

 Nothing is worse than realizing at the most inopportune moment that there are no diapers (or wipes) left in the diaper bag.
-It happens to all of us!
+It happens to even the most seasoned mom!

-Keeping a diaper kit in the car stocked with the following can seriously save your mom life:
+Keeping a diaper kit in the car stocked with the following can seriously save her mom life: